Skip to main content

 How do I maintain consistent temperature in a charcoal smoker?

 Temperature control in a charcoal smoker is entirely about airflow management.
-Open the intake vent (bottom) to increase oxygen, which raises temperature.
-Partially close it to reduce heat.
-The exhaust vent (top) should stay at least partially open at all times — closing it starves the fire of oxygen and can cause the fire to go out.
+Open the intake vent (bottom) to increase oxygen and raise temperature; partially close it to reduce heat.
+The exhaust vent (top) should stay at least partially open at all times — closing it starves the fire and can cause it to go out entirely.
 Make small, gradual adjustments and wait 10-15 minutes to see the effect before adjusting again.
-A quality ambient thermometer at grate level gives you more accurate readings than most built-in lid thermometers, which read 20-50°F higher than actual grate temperature.

 What temperature should I smoke at for different meats?